cloudquery/cloudquery/plugins/source/github/docs/overview.md

   List of organizations to sync from.
 You must specify either `orgs` or `repos` in the configuration.

 - `concurrency` (int, optional, default: 10000):
   A best effort maximum number of Go routines to use.
-Lower this number to reduce memory usage.
+Lower this number to reduce memory usage or avoid rate limits.
+  Defaults to using rate limit reported by the GitHub REST API `/rate_limit` endpoint, or 5000 if the rate limit is not available.

 - `discovery_concurrency` (`int`) (default: `1`)